nodejs/wiki-archive/Flaky-tests.md

-Flaky tests are - generally speaking - tests that fail intermittently.
+Flaky tests are tests that fail intermittently.
 This can happen if there is an underlying bug that only happens intermittently.
-Or it could also happen if a test is timing-dependent and affected by environmental conditions (e.g. the speed of the machine running the test).
+Or it could also happen if a test is timing-dependent and affected by environmental conditions such as the speed of the machine running the test.

 Flaky tests should be fixed to be made non-flaky.
 Usually this means fixing the underlying bug, or changing the test so that it doesn’t depend on timing.